dimitri-nicolo/calico/README.md

 Generate the PEM file using the command:
 `cat client.crt client.key > client.includesprivatekey.pem`

+OR

+use the helper script artifacts/misc/admin_conf_parser.py to generate /var/tmp/client.includesprivatekey.pem and use it in the argument to the curl.

 2. Find the API Server Certificate Authority info.
 This is used to verify the certificate response coming in from the Server.

 The CA can be found under /etc/kubernetes/pki/apiserver.crt